modabbir553/Ecommerce-site/README.md

-# Amazon-Clone-only-front-end
+# Ecommerce website
-Here i build a clone of Amazon website
+Here i have build a E-commerce website only front end.